trick77/tunlr-style-dns-unblocking/README.md

 See here for more information and a running proof of concept server / Dnsmasq DNS forwarding configuration: http://trick77.com/2014/03/02/dns-unblocking-using-dnsmasq-haproxy/

-This will work great on a low-end $15/year virtual private server for you and your friends.
+This will work greatly on a low-end $15/year virtual private server for you and your friends.